JetBrains/intellij-sdk-docs/plugin_repository/feature_extractor.md

 ## Module Type

-If you want IDEs to advertise that your plugin can support creating specific Module Types, you should extend [ModuleType](https://github.com/JetBrains/intellij-community/blob/master/platform/lang-api/src/com/intellij/openapi/module/ModuleType.java) and pass the `id` parameter for your Module Type to its constructor.
+If you want IDEs to show a prompt that your plugin can support creating specific Module Types, you should extend [ModuleType](https://github.com/JetBrains/intellij-community/blob/master/platform/lang-api/src/com/intellij/openapi/module/ModuleType.java) and pass the `id` parameter for your Module Type to its constructor.
 The `feature extractor` will evaluate the values of `id`.